yanghengtang/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application.
 The `Database` will be initialized with all data in the order that it was stored in.

 Step 2.
 The user inputs `add_a pic\T0123456J \n dic\S9876543F \n from\2023-12-01 07:30 \n to\2023-12-01 08:30` to add an appointment into MediConnect.
-The `add_a` command calls `AddAppointmentCommandParserr#parse` which parses the parameters that build the appointment to be added.
+The `add_a` command calls `AddAppointmentCommandParser#parse` which parses the parameters that build the appointment to be added.
 A new `AddAppointmentCommand` instance will be created with the correct `Appointment` object to be added.

 Step 3.
 The created `AddAppointmentCommand` instance is returned to `LogicManager` and its `execute` method is called.